 During our hike we see many kayak tours on the Soča.
 On this section of the river, some experience is certainly necessary, because the current is sometimes very strong here.
 In general, however, there are enough places where you can also comfortably kayak or do SUP, and even swim.
 If you like it more adventurous, you can also join a rafting or canyoning tour.
 For sure this is a great experience and alternative way to get to know the Soča River.

 If you prefer to travel in a group, there is a possibility to join a guided tour.
 You don’t have to worry about transportation, excursion planning, or food, but you can completely focus on the beauty of the Soca Valley.
-I recommend booking a tour through Get Your Guide portal, where countless activities around the world can be booked easily and safely.
+I recommend booking a tour through Viator portal, where countless activities around the world can be booked easily and safely.

 A hiking trail on the bank of the Soča

 We reach a huge suspension bridge and cross the river.
 The last section of the hike runs from here on the southern side of the Soča.
 A narrow path leads us very close along the bank.
 The roar of the floods drowns out our conversations and humid gusts bring short-term cooling in the hot Slovenian summer.
 Once again, we reach a large suspension bridge and leave the Soča River at its height.

 If you are looking for a travel guide to Slovenia, check out this book.
 I personally like this travel guide series very much.
 The authors give travel tips especially for individual and low budget travelers.
 Moreover, not only the well-known sights are described, but also more unknown places are mentioned.

 The last stage of the hike in the Soča Valley